 Complex tables that include merged and split cells are a common accessibility concern.
 Making these tables more accessible in the source document can be a time-consuming challenge.
 When no other workaround is available, there are a few things you can do inside the PDF to make complex tables more accessible for screen reading applications.

-Get tips on the best and most accessible design choices – from choosing colours and fonts, to ensuring documents are accessible to assistive technology users.
+In this 60-minute course, get tips on the best and most accessible design choices – from choosing colours and fonts, to ensuring documents are accessible to assistive technology users.

 More Word users are creating accessible content and using styles more efficiently.
 Now is a good time for anyone using InDesign to apply the “Import Options” settings when placing Word text in an InDesign file.
 In this 40-minute webinar we review time saving practices of using Table Styles and Object Styles when placing content.